 A mineral found in foods such as whole grains, fruits and vegetables, chromium plays a role in how the body uses glucose.
 When taken as a supplement by athletes, it’s used as a weight loss aid or to help convert fat to muscle, but there’s insufficient evidence to support these claims.
 When taken as a supplement, it may cause oxidative damage or interfere with iron in the body.
 Therefore, chromium supplementation is not recommended.

 Found in food sources such as meat and fish, creatine also is produced naturally in our muscles for energy production.
-Creatine supplements claim to improve strength and exercise performance.
-However, more research is needed as results vary greatly depending on the study and athletic event.
+More research is needed on creatine supplements as results vary depending on the athletic event.

-If you’re set on supplements, learn how to spot a fraud and where to find trustworthy information.
+If you’re set on supplements, learn where to find trustworthy information.
 A registered dietitian nutritionist specializing in sports nutrition can assist you in evaluating supplements that claim to improve athletic performance.

 While manufacturers may have interesting information about their products, it's good to take a balanced approach and review unbiased sources as well.
 You can find reliable information about dietary supplements from trusted online resources, such as the National Institute of Health’s Office of Dietary Supplements.
 For more information, consult a registered dietitian nutritionist that specializes in sports nutrition.